 • Initiation of systemic corticosteroid therapy within 6 months prior to start of study treatment or use of systemic aminoglycoside antibiotic within 3 months prior to start of study treatment

-• Use of any intermittent systemic corticosteroid therapy regimen (eg, 10 days on followed by 10 days off, weekend dosing, every-other-day dosing); note that patients must either be receiving a daily dosing regimen of prednisone, prednisolone, or deflazacort at the time of enrollment into the study or must not be receiving any systemic corticosteroids
+• Use of any intermittent systemic corticosteroid therapy regimen (for example, 10 days on followed by 10 days off, weekend dosing, every-other-day dosing); note that participants must have either been receiving a daily dosing regimen of prednisone, prednisolone, or deflazacort at the time of enrollment into the study or must have not been receiving any systemic corticosteroids

 • Any change in treatment for congestive heart failure within 3 months prior to start of study treatment

 • Ongoing warfarin or phenytoin therapy

 • Known hypersensitivity to any of the ingredients or excipients of ataluren (Litesse® UltraTM [refined polydextrose], polyethylene glycol 3350, Lutrol® micro F127 [poloxamer 407], mannitol 25C, crospovidone XL10, hydroxyethyl cellulose, vanilla, Cab O Sil® M5P [colloidal silica], magnesium stearate).

 • Exposure to another investigational drug within 2 months prior to start of study treatment

 • History of major surgical procedure within 1 month prior to start of study treatment or expectation of major surgical procedure (for example, scoliosis surgery) during the 48-week treatment period of the study

 • Ongoing participation in any other clinical trial

 • Uncontrolled clinical symptoms and signs of congestive heart failure